 [Section 143 amended by No. 40 of 1987 s.
 70 and 84.]

-144. Counting of votes by Returning Officers
+144. Counting of votes by returning officers

-(1) The procedure at the count of the votes by the Returning Officer for each district shall, if there are only 2 candidates, be as follows:
+(1) The procedure at the count of the votes by the returning officer for each district shall, if there are only 2 candidates, be as follows:

-(a) The Returning Officer shall —
+(a) The returning officer shall —

-(i) open all ballot boxes not opened by Assistant Returning Officers;
+(i) open all ballot boxes not opened by assistant returning officers;

 (ii) count all the votes on the ballot papers found in such ballot boxes, rejecting all informal ballot papers, and ascertain the number of votes given for each candidate; and